psychemedia/sin-eater-resources/src/_first_controversy.md

 # The First Controversy, 1875

-The response to the article in *Blackwood's*magazine*, and in particular the mention of "the sin-eater", begins with the Vol 8 Iss 182 edition *The Academy*, dated [November 6th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-06_8_182/page/478/mode/2up?q=legends), on p.
+The response to the article in *Blackwood's Magazine*, and in particular the mention of "the sin-eater", begins with the Vol 8 Iss 182 edition *The Academy*, dated [November 6th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-06_8_182/page/478/mode/2up?q=legends), on p.
 478

 > AMONG curious customs and superstitions noticed in an article in *Blackwood* on the "Legends and Folk-lore of North Wales" there is one the singularity of which is heightened by the statement that it still survives in North and South Wales and the Border.
 At a funeral, "a hireling who lives by such services has handed over to him a loaf of bread, a maple bowl full of beer or milk, and a sixpence, in consideration of which he takes upon him all the sins of the defunct, and frees him or her from walking after death."
 The scapegoat is currently called a "Sin-eater."

+## An Initial Response, Silvan Evans, 1875-11-13

-In the following issue ([Vol 8 Iss 183, Novemmber 13th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-13_8_183/page/504/mode/2up?q=legends)), the first piece of correspondence appears, from a certain *D. SILVAN EVANS*, on p.506.
+In the following issue ([Vol 8 Iss 183, November 13th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-13_8_183/page/504/mode/2up?q=legends)), the first piece of correspondence appears, from a certain *D. SILVAN EVANS*, on p.506.
 Silvan Evans had presumably picked up notice of the item in the previous edition of the *Academy*:

 > Correspondence
 >